Spatzi/neural-disaggregator/README.md

 - Recurrent network with "lookback" (LookbackGRU).
 A variation of the GRU network in that uses a window of data as input.

 You can find examples on how to use each disaggregator and experiment [here](dasdadsa).

+** The experiments are conducted on a simulated dataset, which is not yet publicly available.